cuvva/terms/privacy.md

 We may use motion data to see if we can cover you, to determine accurately when you're driving, and to work out your pricing based on driving behaviour.
 We may also use that data to help with any claims.

 We won't use your location or motion data for anything we haven't listed above.
 You can change your consent for location and motion data at any time from your device's settings.
 But your ability to use us will be limited if we can't access the data we need.

+### Claims data

+We may collect claims data to help us improve our processes and those of our partners, to help with risk modelling, and to help with the detection and prevention of fraud.

 ### Soft credit checks